 We stand by our products and can personally attest to their quality.
 While our business is in selling products, we would rather maintain a satisfied customer base than naked profiteering.

-While we can definitely afford lose some business, we understand that many of our clients are not so easily able to lose $200 on a business investment, such as a digital product.
+While we can definitely afford to lose some business, we understand that many of our clients are not so easily able to lose $200 on business investment, such as a digital product.

 Why do we state we keep 50% if a dispute is open instead of a direct refund request?

-Not only this, but in most cases gateways charge a dispute fee, not only would we be refunding the money but we would be out of pocket also, so this statement is meant as a deterrent so we are not out of pocket and the customer just comes to us direct. (our first step of a dispute is to email the customer to find out whats happening, if they close the dispute before we have to gather and submit evidence then we do give a full refund)
+Not only this, but in most cases, gateways charge a dispute fee, not only would we be refunding the money but we would be out of pocket also, so this statement is meant as a deterrent so we are not out of pocket. (our first step of a dispute is to email the customer to find out what’s happening, if they close the dispute before we have to gather and submit evidence then we do give a full refund for first-time purchases)

 If you fail to read our policy and then go on to open a dispute with your bank, Paypal or Stripe then you are causing us to take time away from improving our products and business.